kurianvijay/QA_profile/README.md

 #### Why I want to be a QA?

 One of my main areas of responsibility at Edge360 was product management and testing which meant most of my time was spent with the development team.
 My job was to clarify the requirements of the business around various functionalities that the team was being asked to implement for the apps i.e clarifying user stories etc.
 A lot of times I found myself more drawn to the code and how this impacted various functions while and how it was working and I sent quite a few questions on the code itself, at times perhaps unnecessarily, to my developers.
 I loved the problem solving aspect of coding and how one problem could have multiple solutions.
 I started to attempt coding challenges on code-wars and courses on thefreecodecamp.com in my already limited free time and found that I enjoyed them immensely.
-With support from my wife, a tester herself, I decided to take the plunge in early 2019 and haven't looked back since.
+With support from my wife, a software tester herself, I decided to take the plunge in early 2019 and haven't looked back since.

 Tech Skills : Ruby, Rails, Sinatra, HTML, CSS, PostgreSQL, Gherkin, BDD, Agile ways of working & pair programming Productivity Tools : Selenium WebDriver, RubyMine, IntelliJ IDEA, JIRA, JUnit, Cucumber, Postman, BrowserStack, Appium, TestRail